-Measurement of Forest Resources requirement.
-FOR533 Managerial Economics for Environmental Professionals, FOR570 Forest Management Decision Making and Planning and FOR573 Forest Operations satisfy the Management of Forest Resources requirement.
-FOR665 Natural Resources Policy and FOR688 Natural Resources Agencies and Administration satisfy the Forest Resource Policy and Administration requirement.
+4. Forest Resource Policy and Administration requirement

+FOR 665 Natural Resources Policy FOR 689 Natural Resources Agencies and Administration

 You may petition to have specific core forestry courses waived based on your academic background.
 The SRM Graduate Education Committee reviews petitions on an individual basis.